mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

 ---

-Recently, I came across a few articles mentioning Facebook's Prophet library that looked interesting (although the initial release is almost 3 years ago!), so I decided to dig more into it this weekend.
+Recently, I came across a few articles mentioning Facebook's Prophet library that looked interesting (although the initial release was almost 3 years ago!), so I decided to dig more into it.

-Prophet is an open source library developed by Facebook which aims to make time-series forecasting easy and scalable.
-It is a type of a generalized additive model (GAM), which uses regression model with potentially non-linear smoothers.
+Prophet is an open-source library developed by Facebook which aims to make time-series forecasting easier and more scalable.
+ It is a type of generalized additive model (GAM), which uses a regression model with potentially non-linear smoothers.
 It is called additive because it adds multiple decomposed parts to explain some trends.
 For example, Prophet uses the following components:

 $$ y(t) = g(t) + s(t) + h(t) + e(t) $$